 DIY Wedding Decorations: Ideas That Actually Work

 DIY wedding decorations can add genuine personality and save money — but only if you choose projects that match your skill level, timeline, and temperament.
-The internet is flooded with Pinterest-perfect DIY ideas that look simple in a 30-second video but require 40 hours, specialised tools, and a level of artistic talent most people don't have.
+The internet is flooded with Pinterest-perfect DIY ideas that look simple in a 30-second video but require 40 hours, specialized tools, and a level of artistic talent most people don't have.
 The result?
 Frantic craft marathons, mediocre results, and stressed-out couples who wish they had just hired a florist.

 This guide takes a different approach.
 Every project recommended here has been filtered through three criteria: (1) Can a complete beginner produce a good result?
 (2) Can it be completed in batches over several weekends rather than in one panicked all-nighter?
 (3) Does it genuinely save money compared to hiring a professional?
 If the answer to all three is yes, it made the list.